 In addition to this blog, I write fiction and nonfiction.
 I also work as a clinical social worker in New York City.

-That’s me, in the photo below, in my childhood kitchen (taken by one of my parents).
+That’s me, below, in my childhood kitchen, which was also a small kitchen.
 There are a lot of great memories in that kitchen.
-I hit my head on that counter edge more than I can say, but fortunately my parents realized that a protective cover was a good idea for their klutzy child.
-Now I’m a klutzy grown up.
-Hopefully I will not be reporting too many mishaps in my kitchen but stay tuned!
+I hit my head on that counter edge more times than I can say, which is not among the great memories but in retrospect very funny ones.
+Fortunately, my parents realized that a protective cover was a good idea for their klutzy child.
+Now, I’m a klutzy adult.
+Hopefully I will not be reporting too many mishaps in my kitchen, but stay tuned!

 That reminds me, the photos in each blog are my own as well as the photos featured on my social media pages., unless otherwise noted.
 My brother, Tim, took the header photo.